tloveday/msp3/README.md

 ### Imagery
 Majority of the imagry featured in the project comes from Marvel Entertainment and marvel Studios as Theatrical Poster Art or logos used to announce projects at ComicCon 2020 or at a Disney investor event of 2020.
 Logos for the website "MC REVUE" and "Pan Industries" were created by myself
+- MC REVUE:
-- MC REVUE is a spin on the Marvel Studios logo with the U in white to signal the MCU acronym for the Marvel Cinematic Universe
+    - This is a spin on the Marvel Studios logo with the "U" in white to signal the MCU acronym commonly used for the Marvel Cinematic Universe.
+- Pan Industires
-- Pan Industires is a play on the Paragrah syntax with a pseudo name for myself alongside one of the commonly used company names found within Marvel Lore
+    - This is a play on the HTML Paragraph syntax with a pseudo name for myself (Captain Pan) alongside one of the commonly used company names found within Marvel lore

 ### Languages Used